-The fair value of the investment in subsidiaries is classified as a Level 2 instrument and elected to measure as fair value through OCI with OCI not recycling through profit or loss.
+The fair value of the investment in subsidiaries is classified as a Level 2 instrument and elected to measure as fair value through OCI.
 The investment in subsidiaries is valued using the Coronation Fund Managers Limited share price as a proxy.
-Refer to note 23 of the consolidated financial statements for the full list of subsidiaries.
+Refer to note 25 of the consolidated financial statements for the full list of subsidiaries.